 The perfect way to end your day would be a leisurely sundowner cruise along our extensive canal system followed by a quiet drink in our cosy lounge or our casual TV lounge / library before visiting one of our many restaurants offering superb cuisine.
 Should you prefer a self catering option for your lunch or evening meal, we offer barbeque facilities.

 Whatever interests you individually, your hosts, Brian and Sandy Cunningham, will endevour to make your visit to our pristine and special little village a memorable one!

 The highlight for most visitors to St Francis Bay and can be booked with Brisan on the Canals.
-Owners Brian and Sandy and Anthony all have ‘Skippers Tickets’ and have been cruising the canals and river for many years.
+Owners Brian and Sandy both have ‘Skippers Tickets’ and have been cruising the canals and river for many years.
 Our pontoon boat, “The Swan of Brisan”, is equipped with a gas griller and full gas stove in order to prepare a delicious meal or light refreshments while cruising.
 As one American journalist wrote and said “Your B&B is lovely, and the experience of having breakfast out on the water in the morning was definitely the highlight of our trip.”
 The sights and sounds which abound will prove to be just that.

 To make the most of your stay, why not book a round of golf on one of our fantastic golf courses, St Francis Links and St Francis Bay.
 Both courses are

 well manicured and ensure a most pleasurable golfing experience.

 We have a 2 seater ride-on golf cart for hire.